mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/deploying-services/pods/technical-overview/index.md

 ## Shared Memory

 As tasks in a pod are running on the same agent, it is possible to define a shared memory segment for tasks.
-Task can have either their own private shared memory, or can use a shared memory segment defined by the executor:
+Tasks can have either their own private shared memory, or can use a shared memory segment defined by the executor:

 It is possible to define a `linuxInfo` object on the container and/or executor, defining a `ipcInfo` with a `mode` and `shmSize`.